Tapeworms at a glance

 - Once outside the body, the proglottid dries out, revealing the eggs, which look like sesame seeds.

-- It is also possible in some cases for the tapeworm to release its attachment to the small intestinal wall and move to the stomach, the cat may then vomit up the tapeworm.
+- Some tapeworms release their attachment to the small intestinal wall and move to the stomach; the cat may then vomit it back up.